 We see an even more exaggerated example of this in the Ferengi, an alien race who, when first introduced in The Next Generation, had literally no redeeming characteristics whatsoever.
 The very first mention of them, in “Encounter at Farpoint”, is a cryptic, offhand reference to their tendency to eat their business partners.
 While this detail was dropped going forward, it was a good first indication of how over-the-top irredeemable the Ferengi would be when we first met them.
 One of the more polarizing species ever to appear in Trek, the Ferengi as first portrayed on TNG – fur-clad, misogynistic, capitalist goblins – could be held up as a gleeful takedown of the worst impulses of 1980s America … or they could be written off as an unhelpfully cartoonish take on real injustices that real people with real power really get away with (I mean, it’s not like any creepy, misogynistic capitalists who rose to prominence in the 80s still hold positions of great power today … right?).
-Deep Space Nine would arguably make great steps toward giving the Ferengi an actual culture: from the moment we first meet Quark in “Emissary” – speaking without the whiny nasal growl that had been standard-issue for TNG’s Ferengi, and clearly demonstrating a level of nuanced intelligence that certainly wasn’t standard-issue for the Ferengi who came before him – it’s obvious that DS9’s take on the Ferengi will be more three-dimensional than TNG’s.
+Deep Space Nine would arguably make great steps toward giving the Ferengi an actual culture: from the moment we first meet Quark in DS9’s first episode, “Emissary” – speaking without the whiny nasal growl that had been standard-issue for TNG’s Ferengi, and clearly demonstrating a level of nuanced intelligence that certainly wasn’t standard-issue for the Ferengi who came before him – it’s obvious that DS9’s take on the Ferengi will be more three-dimensional than TNG’s.
 Still, even this better-fleshed-out version of Ferengi society would still be presented, throughout DS9, as needing to become more enlightened by, naturally, becoming more like human society.

 It’s interesting, then, that much of the humor in DS9’s “Little Green Men” lies in how barbaric the humans of 1947 appear to a group of 24th-century Ferengi.
 “Little Green Men” is an enormously fun episode, with consistently clever dialogue and character-based jokes, but what makes it more than just fun for me – and what surprised me most when I rewatched it – is the mileage it gets out of inverting Trek’s old trope of using alien species as a mirror to reflect one isolated aspect of humanity.
-Having the comically capitalistic Ferengi express wide-eyed horror at 21st-century humans’ willingness to poison their own environment, and at the fact that they can legally buy cigarettes in stores, could come off as heavy-handed, sure … but it’s also an impressively self-aware inversion of the heavy-handedness with which Trek has often approached its aliens, in comparison to its seemingly more highly-evolved humans.
+Having the comically capitalistic Ferengi express wide-eyed horror at 20th-century humans’ willingness to poison their own environment, and at the fact that they can legally buy cigarettes in stores, could come off as heavy-handed, sure … but it’s also an impressively self-aware inversion of the heavy-handedness with which Trek has often approached its aliens, in comparison to its seemingly more highly-evolved humans.

 The episode achieves this inversion, in part, by populating 1947 Roswell with character archetypes pulled straight from an old monster movie.
-Not only do these characters smoke – something we’ve literally never seen any 23rd or 24th century humans do – but they chain-smoke like cartoon chimneys.
+Not only do these characters smoke – something I don’t think we’ve ever seen any 23rd or 24th century humans do – but they chain-smoke like cartoon chimneys.
 Similarly, the Roswell characters – such as a perfectly-cast Charles Napier as the cigar-chewing general – all embody exaggerated, B-movie stereotypes: the nurse is an idealist whose vision of the future, though surprisingly accurate, isn’t taken seriously by her fiancé, an out-of-touch ivory-tower intellectual; and the other military officers are gruff, short-sighted, and small-minded in a way that’s typical to old monster movies (and which, it’s worth noting, I would be surprised to see in a Hollywood TV series today, given the way public attitudes toward the military have shifted after a decade and a half of constant military deployment).
 These characters, and the archetypes they embody, don’t create a sense of nostalgia for late-1940s America – quite the opposite.
 They present a critical, satirical, and highly stylized view of mid-20th century humans that deliberately casts them as less sophisticated even than the Ferengi, who, as mentioned above, are typically taken to represent some of the worst impulses of late-20th century humans (as perfectly communicated, I think, by Quark’s rumination on the importance of “short-term quarterly gains” over all else).

 In contrast, Enterprise’s “Carbon Creek” places its own trio of aliens – Vulcans, in this case – into a decidedly more nostalgic, less critical vision of late-1950s America, in the form of the fictional town of Carbon Creek.
 The human characters here are less broadly drawn, though they still embody familiar archetypes: the struggling but perseverant single mother; the brilliant and surprisingly open-minded small-town kid who everyone knows is destined for greatness, but can’t afford to go to college.
 But where “Little Green Men” used its archetypal human characters to turn Trek’s familiar human-alien dynamic on its head, “Carbon Creek” keeps that dynamic firmly right-side-up.
 These human characters are meant to optimistically embody human potential (in much the same way that Enterprise, as a series, tries, successfully or not, to make the case that humans were capable of great things even before they reached the level of enlightenment we’d see from them in the 23rd and 24th centuries).
 Where the humans of “Little Green Men” seem ironically “savage” to the Ferengi, “Carbon Creek” takes the much more familiar approach of expecting its Vulcan characters, no matter how technologically advanced they may be, to learn something from the humans they encounter.